nginxinc/nginx-gateway-fabric/docs/proposals/control-plane-config.md

 changed at runtime, to avoid having to restart NKG.
 The first option that we will allow users to configure is the log level.
 The easiest and most intuitive way to implement a Kubernetes-native API is through a CRD.

+In this doc, the term "user" will refer to the cluster operator (the person who installs and manages NKG).
+The cluster operator owns this CRD resource.

 ## API, Customer Driven Interfaces, and User Experience

 The API would be provided in a CRD.
 An authorized user would interact with this CRD using `kubectl` to `get`